Vikram Bhatnagar: Other professional activities

-In 2012-13 he was a part of the 5 man committee formed by N.R.A.I that formulated the rules submitted to Ministry of Home Affairs for easing of Arms Licensing and Imports for Renowned Shots, Aspiring Shooters and Junior Shooters.
+In 2012-13, he was a part of the 5 man committee formed by N.R.A.I that formulated the rules submitted to Ministry of Home Affairs for easing of Arms Licensing and Imports for Renowned Shots, Aspiring Shooters and Junior Shooters.
 Thus helping in reducing the age of arms ownership for competitive sports to 12 years.

-Is an existing member of N.R.A.I Athletes Grievance Committee since 2012 and has contributed towards ensuring discipline in Indian Shooting Sports persons.
+Vikram is an existing member of N.R.A.I Athletes Grievance Committee since 2012, and has contributed towards ensuring discipline in Indian Shooting Sports persons.

+He is the Sole Nominee of NRAI to TIDC under which programmes like Khelo India, etc. are conducted.

-In 2014 he has been nominated by President NRAI to oversee the Indo-Bhutan 300m Big Bore event to be held along with the coronation of the King of Bhutan.
-This sports interchange is under the guidelines of SAARC sports agencies.
+In 2014, he was nominated by President NRAI to oversee the Indo-Bhutan 300m Big Bore event to be held along with the coronation of the King of Bhutan.
+This sports interchange is under the guidelines of SAARC sports outreach programme.